-“The key for me is variety,” says Stephen Pettey, principal oboist with the Plano Symphony Orchestra.
-And it’s a darned good thing, because Mr. Petty not only plays with the Symphony and touring shows such as the Dallas Summer Musicals but privately teaches 40 middle and high school students, has a family full of musicians and a background of exciting, but unusual, experiences during performances.
+“The key for me is variety,” says Steven Pettey, principal oboist with the Plano Symphony Orchestra.
+And it’s a darned good thing, because Mr. Pettey not only plays with the Symphony and touring shows such as the Dallas Summer Musicals but privately teaches 40 middle and high school students, has a family full of musicians and a background of exciting, but unusual, experiences during performances.

 Like the time, after a pre-concert dinner, he developed food poisoning and got through the first movement of Mozart’s Jupiter Symphony before having to vacate the stage.
 But no worries – the oboe part in the second movement was whistled by the conductor, Anshel Busilow, probably a first!

-Clarinet was his first instrument in third grade at his Alabama elementary school.
+Clarinet was his first instrument at eight years old.
 But in seventh grade he attended a high school concert where he heard an oboe played “incredibly” badly, and asked his father, a college music teacher, to bring one home for him to try.
-He points out that most of his colleagues were probably inspired by an instrument played well but his reaction to poor musicianship led to his playing oboe well enough for him to join the Huntsville, AL Symphony and joining the musician’s union at age 14.
+He points out that most of his colleagues were probably inspired by an instrument played well but his reaction to poor musicianship led to his playing oboe well enough for him to join the Huntsville, AL Symphony and joining the musicians union at age 14.

 Mr. Pettey’s college major was music performance, with an emphasis on jazz studies.
 He attended Louisiana State University and the University of Southern Mississippi.
 Variety again – he played alto and tenor sax in jazz ensembles, oboe in the orchestra and wind ensemble and piccolo in the concert band.
 “I was taking private lessons on all those instruments” he said.
 “The professors probably thought I was nuts.”